 The business model of Foremost Group is to build ships based on client’s requirements after finding employment.
 They don’t blindly look for clients after a vessel is ordered, and they don’t spend a great deal of money on advertisements or marketing either, helping them to control their costs.

 The shipping industry has been going through a cyclical downturn in the past couple of years and the leading company in the shipping industry in South Korea, Hanjin, even applied for bankruptcy in the middle of September, 2016.
 In times like this, Foremost Group shows its special value with its steady and stable business model.
 Despite the recession, they’re taking in 9 new-buildings between September, 2015 and 2018.
-Right before the press release of his new biography, Dr. James S. C. Chao and Secretary Elaine L. Chao were in Japan attending the delivery ceremony of a new building bulk carrier of 85,000 MT dead.
+Right before the press release of his new biography, Dr. James S. C. Chao and The Honorable Elaine L. Chao were in Japan attending the delivery ceremony of a new building bulk carrier of 85,000 MT dead.

 In the past few years, aside from his business, Dr. James S. C. Chao is better known for his family education and in particular, maintaining cultural heritage.

 Four of his six daughters went to Harvard University and the other two went to Elite School as well.
-The most famous daughter of his would naturally be Secretary Elaine L. Chao, who was the U. S. secretary of Labor during the eight years that George W. Bush was the President of United States.
+The most famous daughter of his would naturally be The Honorable Elaine L. Chao, who was the U. S. secretary of Labor during the eight years that George W. Bush was the President of United States.
 She was the first ethnic Chinese member of the government and the only one that continued to work as Secretary of Labor for 8 consecutive years since WWII.

 The Museum of Chinese in America gave the ‘Legacy Award’ to the Chao family six years ago in 2010.
 This was the first time in 30 years since MOCA was founded that they give one honor to a whole family; president George H. W. Bush once said that he wants his wife to learn how to raise children from Dr. and Mrs. Chao.